 When entering college, I was very focused on what I had to do in the coming years.
 I was pursuing Chartered Accountancy and knew that I would be giving my exams in the next two years.
 Therefore I knew this time would completely involve attending tuitions and studying relentlessly.
 But I was fully prepared for this as I had been warned by a number of seniors about how tough it was going to be.

-construction of toilets as the women of the village look on.
+Arjun numbers the houses in Nekpur to enable construction of toilets as the women of the village look on. |

 In school, I had always been involved in a number of activities but I knew that the same wouldn’t happen in college.
 The love of acting prompted me to audition for The Dramatics Society.
 Simultaneously, I attended the orientation of another college society known as SIFE (rechristened Enactus later) which basically undertook social entrepreneurship projects ( at that point it sounded like social work to me, something that I had never been interested in).
 In any case, I submitted my application form and made the interview round.